merrikin/me477_repo/README.md

 This is a repository by Christian Merrikin, a student of Saint Martin's School of Engineering.
 Spring semester, 2020.
 ## Background:
 ### Course Description
-ME477 is a course in embeded computing utilizing C code on the MyRio platform.
-In case you have not heard, there was a COVID-19 epidemic that shut down many aspects of civilized life in the U.S., including all in-person acedemic activities.
-Therefore, because it was not feasible to continue the ACTUAL ME477 coursework, the second half of the course focussed on an introduction to the ROS system.
+ME477 is a course in embedded computing utilizing C code on the MyRio platform.
+In case you have not heard, there was a COVID-19 epidemic that shut down many aspects of civilized life in the U.S., including all in-person academic activities.
+Therefore, because it was not feasible to continue the ACTUAL ME477 coursework, the second half of the course focused on an introduction to the ROS system.
 ### Course Details
 This course was taught by Dr. Rico Picone.
 Much of his teaching material can be found on his [webpage](http://ricopic.one/courses/robotics_mini_course).